Oblongmana/vscode-salesforce-doc-lookup/README.md

 ## Installing

 Currently this is in pre-release, and is not published to the VSCode Marketplace.
 You can still install it however!
+Note that you will not automatically receive updates.
+Keep an eye on the release page for updates (or the Trineo Slack, if you work there).
+This will eventually be released to the Marketplace - see the [Roadmap](#roadmap).

 Go to https://github.com/Oblongmana/vscode-salesforce-doc-lookup/releases and download your desired version as a vsix file.

+Using the Install from VSIX command in the Extensions view command drop-down, or the Extensions: Install from VSIX command in the Command Palette, point to the .vsix file.

-Install it using the following command, and **RESTART VSCode AFTERWARDS**.
+Alternatively, install it using the following command, and **RESTART VSCode AFTERWARDS**.

     code --install-extension [path to the downloaded vsix]

-Note that you will not automatically receive updates.
-Keep an eye on the release page for updates (or the Trineo Slack, if you work there).
-This will eventually be released to the publicly - see the [Roadmap](#roadmap).

 Alternatively, you can build it yourself, but instructions for that are outside the scope of this README.